 Samy Nour Younes is a transgender actor and activist of Lebanese/Puerto Rican descent.
-Originally from Maryland, he now lives in Brooklyn and performs across the country.
+Originally from Maryland, he now lives in Queens and performs across the country.
 Samy is also known by his former stage name, Samy el-Noury.

 While he continued to train as an actor throughout his academic career, in college, he majored in his second greatest love: History.
 He graduated from the University of Maryland with a BA in Japanese Studies and a certificate in East Asian Studies.

 Both of his passions collided when, in 2012, Samy saw a casting call for a production based on the life of playwright Yukio Mishima.
 He reached out to the director about serving as a dramaturg, but was instead invited to audition.
 He was cast in the ensemble and has been performing ever since.
 Samy then worked as a teaching artist for the Smithsonian Discovery Theater, Kaiser Permanente Educational Theater, and Young Playwright's Theater.

 As an activist, Samy served on the leadership teams of the DC Area Transmasculine Society and the Baltimore Transgender Alliance.
 He has co-organized rallies and benefit events for Trans Pride, Transgender Day of Remembrance, and more.
 He also leads panels on the barriers trans people face in accessing health care, and has helped develop trans-specific medical simulations at Johns Hopkins University, University of Maryland Baltimore, and Anne Arundel Community College.

 Samy has also co-hosted panels on workplace discrimination at the Environmental Protection Agency, Towson University, and elsewhere.